AJBrownson/ai-faq-bot/utils/TeeweetyInfo.md

    Teeweety’s AI analyzes user activity patterns and engagement trends to determine the best times to post for each social media platform, ensuring maximum reach and engagement.

 2. **Content Recommendations**
-   The platform suggests content ideas based on current trends, user interests, and engagement history, helping users generate engaging posts quickly.
+   Teeweety suggests content ideas based on current trends, user interests, and engagement history, helping users generate engaging posts quickly.

 3. **Automated Posting**
    Users can set up posts in advance, and Teeweety will automatically publish them at the best times based on AI analysis.